mewim/GovernorApp/README.md

 - `frontend`:
   - `search`:
     - `fields`: An array of all the field to be displayed on the search result page for the dataset (top level entry).
-      - `field`: JSON dictionary for each field.
       - `fieldName`: The name/path of the field.
 Nested fields are supported in the format of `fieldA.subFieldB`.
       - `displayName`: Human-readable name of the field.
       - `type`: The type of the field.
 Currently 3 different formats are supported: 1) text, which will be directly rendered; 2) date, which will be formatted as `Month Day Year`.
 3) list, which will be formatted as multiple labels.
     - `resourcesFields`: An array of all the field to be displayed on the search result page for the resources (tables under a dataset).
 The definition of each field is the same as that of `frontend.search.fields`.
   - `preview`:
     - `fields`: An array of all the field to be displayed on the table preview page for the dataset (under "Dataset Details").
 The definition of each field is the same as that of `frontend.search.fields`.